mynghn/playlist-express/README.md

-# spotify2youtube
+# Playlist Express

-Transfer playlists from Spotify to YouTube
+Transfer a Spotify playlist to your YouTube account.